psyinfra/HTCAnalyze/CONFIG.md

 ```
 htcompact config_file
 ```
-This will search for the config_file with the priorities from 1 (high) to 3 (low)
+This will search for the config_file with the priorities from 1 (high) to 5 (low)

-1. search config_file directly in the current directory/config (virtual environement)
+1. search config_file directly in the current working directory
+2. search config file from current environment_directory/config (virtual environment)
-2. search for config_file in /etc
+3. search for config_file in /etc
-3. search for config_file in ~/.config/htcompact
+4. search for config_file in ~/.config/htcompact
+5. else go with default settings

 Else if you just run the script by just:
 ```